 NATIVE APP DEVELOPMENT

 In consideration of native vs hybrid mobile app development, we should remember the important features of native applications They are built specifically for only one platform, thus the applied technologies will differ.
-In order to handle the native app development of Android mobile apps, the engineers can apply Java or Kotlin, Swift or Objective-C will be needed for iOS native app development.
+In order to handle the native application development of Android mobile apps, the engineers can apply Java or Kotlin, Swift or Objective-C will be needed for iOS native app development.
 Companies that usually choose this approach have the necessity to build two applications simultaneously.
-It is clear that the engineering process is longer and requires more efforts.
+It is clear that the engineering process is longer and requires more effort.
 But the final result is going to balance it.
 The customers are able to have a more responsive and faster experience.
 The better performance is the advantage for complicated mobile applications dealing with animation and rendering.
 Moreover, data security is another beneficial feature.
-As we are looking for the difference between native and hybrid app, let’s check the possible frameworks.
+In the light of native vs hybrid app comparison, let’s check the possible frameworks.

 Technologies for iOS native app development